We have a range of practical resources to help you put the UN Bangkok Rules into practice.

 Examines the specific challenges faced by girls in contact with the criminal justice system.
 A joint publication with the Inter-agency Panel on Juvenile Justice (IPJJ).
 (English only)

 Outlines the ways in which women and girls face discrimination in criminal justice systems and how their gender specific needs can be addressed.
-English only.
+(English only)

-Quarterly e-bulletin on women in the criminal justice system
+Sign up to our quarterly e-bulletin on women in the criminal justice system

 A round-up of news and developments from PRI and others around the world on women in the criminal justice system, and the implementation of the UN Bangkok Rules.
 We feature guest blogs, share new resources and developments.
 Sign up online or read previous e-bulletins here.